'We will find you. Have faith': Seguin dispatchers save victim held against her will

 Austin police also used a helicopter to search from the air.

+"Sometimes we wouldn't hear from her and it was a little nerve-wracking because then you're thinking, 'Did he get her phone?
+Does he know what he's doing?'
+It was a chance we had to take, though, because we had to save her," said White.

+A spokeswoman for the Travis County Sheriff's Office said us law enforcement officials stopped the pair near Trailside Estates Boulevard and Jarrod Lee Cove in east Austin.

-Enrique Leiner, 41, was arrested and charged with unlawful restraint in connection with this case.
+Enrique Nunez Leiner, 41, was arrested and charged with unlawful restraint in connection with this case.

+"That was a win for us.
+We hung up and cheered," White said.

+Communication between the Seguin Police Department, Austin Police Department and Travis County Sheriff's Office lasted well over an hour until the pair was found.

 (© 2017 KENS)